boscojwho/SheetInteraction/README.md

     <a href="https://github.com/boscojwho/SheetInteraction/blob/main/LICENSE"><img alt="License" src="https://img.shields.io/badge/License-GPLv3-blue.svg"></a>
 </p>

+## About
 <b>SheetInteraction</b> allows developers to observe changes to a UISheetPresentationController sheet's position, and perform percent-driven animations driven by a sheet stack's position.

-<i>Note: This solution is currently limited to UIKit projects running on iOS devices in compact horizontal size class (i.e. iPhone, or iPad mini running in portrait mode).</i>
+<i>Note: This solution is limited to UIKit projects running on iOS devices in compact horizontal size class (i.e. iPhone, or iPad mini running in portrait mode).</i>

 Developers may wish to perform percent-driven animations when users interact with [UISheetPresentationController](https://developer.apple.com/documentation/uikit/uisheetpresentationcontroller)'s modal sheet stack.
 Unfortunately, UISheetPresentationController only notifies its delegate when a sheet's detent finishes changing (i.e. when a sheet finishes animating to its target detent).
 What developers may wish to know is how much a sheet has animated between its smallest and largest detents, as well as between each individual detent, and be notified of that information interactively as those changes occur.

 SheetInteraction provides developers with the following features:
-- Track amount a sheet has animated from its smallest to largest detents (as a `totalPercentage` from 0-1).
+- Track amount a sheet has animated from its smallest to largest detents (as a `percentageTotal` from 0-1).
-- Track amount a sheet has animated between each detent (e.g. 0.33 betweeen `medium` and `large`).
+- Track amount a sheet has animated between each detent using a value between 0-1 (e.g. 0.33 animated betweeen `medium` and `large`).
 - Observe the target detent at which a sheet will rest when user ends interaction (i.e. on touch up) and before sheet begins animating to its final resting detent.

+The above features allow developers to tie user interface animations and state to a sheet's user interaction using animation APIs specified in the [Animations](#animations) section below.

 ## Example
 A working example is provided in this project's `Sources/Example` directory.
 Build and run the `SheetInteraction-Example` scheme to see it in action.